mozNSIT/git-session/README.md

 You will also find a book meant for detailed and advanced git, for anybody who wishes to step further.

 The task for the session was to create a pull request for this repository after adding a file of your name.
-The task is still active for anybody who wishes to mark thier "Attendance".
+The task is still active for anybody who wishes to mark their "Attendance".

 for any further queries or questions: